mozilla/glean.js/samples/qt/python/README.md

 ## How to run this sample

 1. Build Glean.js for Qt.
+Inside the `glean/` folder, run:

 ```bash
 npm run build:qt